Powerlearnproject/se-day1-assignment-MuigaiEzekiel/README.md

 System design The logical system design arrived at a result of system analysis is converted into physical system design.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+In water fall model  is sequencial and each phase must be completed in order to proceed to the next phase. while in agile it is  iterative and allows flexibility and adjustments. waterfall model is heavily documented at each stage and this makes it  difficult to change after completion of any  phase.
+While in agile changes can be easily rendered.
+In waterfall risk are identified and are addressed in early stages and issues discovered later can be very tedious. while Risks are addressed continuous, feedback is received and adjustments made accordingly.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.